10 things to do for $10 this weekend, May 27-28, 2011

 It's Memorial Day weekend, which for some people means a three-day party.
 For others it means celebrating veterans and for another set it means extra-long work hours.
 For most of us, it means we'll be able to drink an extra mojito on Sunday morning and not have to worry about a damn thing.
 Regardless of your idea of fun, we've got you plenty covered this weekend.

 The Grawlix Episode 5 at Avenue Theater (Friday, $7) We've said it again and again over the last five months, but The Grawlix is one of this city's best comedy shows.
 If a partially scripted, partially stand-up, mostly-dick-jokes kind of evening is your thing, you'll be in heaven from 10:30 p.m .until midnight tonight.

 The Watching Hour: E.T. at Denver FilmCenter/Colfax (Friday, $9.75) There's a pretty good chance you've seen E.T. at some point in your life, but the heartwarming film about an alien hell-bent on riding around in a bicycle basket and eating Reese's Pieces is a timeless tale of world-ending catastrophe not to be missed.
 Or maybe we're confusing it with another Spielberg movie about a giant Simon Says machine traveling to Earth.
 Regardless, this is the one with Drew Barrymore.
 You should see it.

-Lipgloss recently underwent a few changes on the decks, which means if you haven't been in a while it might be a good time to pop in and see what sounds the resident DJs are spitting out of the speakers.
+Lipgloss at La Rumba (Friday, $5) Lipgloss recently underwent a few changes on the decks, which means if you haven't been in a while it might be a good time to pop in and see what sounds the resident DJs are spitting out of the speakers.
 Of course, you'll also have ample time to dance around like an idiot too, but dammit -- you're going to enjoy yourself no matter what this weekend, right?